wp-plugins/w4-post-list/readme.txt

 Tags: posts, categories, listing posts, custom post list, list posts with excerpt, category list Requires at least: 3.0
 Tested up to: 3.0.4
-Stable tag: 1.2.6
+Stable tag: 1.3.1

-Lists wordpress posts, categories and posts with categories by W4 post list plugin.
+Lists wordpress posts, categories and posts with categories.
 Show/Hide post list with jquery slide effect.
+Multi-lingual supported.

 == Description ==
-Visit <a href="http://w4dev.com/w4-plugin/w4-post-list/">Plugin page</a> for more information.
+Show list inside post/page content and widget area (enable from version 1.3).
+The list management page has been moved to its own page rather than the widget inside page.
+As for a wide change, you may face difficulties to manage it.
+Please Visit <a href="http://w4dev.com/w4-plugin/w4-post-list/">Plugin page</a> to tell us what problem u are facing with the latest Version or anything else.

+= Shortcode =
+Use shortcode "postlist" to show your list inside post/page content area.
+Example: <code>[postlist 1]</code> will show the list having id "1".

 = Upgrade Notice =
+* Changed parameter to easily understand options.
+Please deactive and reactive plugin after update if you face any problem (Vs-1.3.1).
+* Added template tag to show a specific post list at any place of your theme (Vs-1.3.1).
+* Enabled multi-lingual functionality (Vs-1.2.7).
 * Solved simple bugs (Vs-1.2.6).
 * Show/hide post list with Sliding effect while showing posts with category (Vs-1.2.5).
 * Fixed bugs (Vs-1.2.5).